ltran1612/CS579-Reverse-Engineering/Week4/README.md

 #### If the ESP register is pointing to memory address 0x001270A4 and I execute a `push eax` instruction, what address will ESP now be pointing to?

+ESP will be pointing to 0x001270A0; that is, the ESP register is decremented by 4.

 #### What is a stack frame?

-A stack frame is a portion in the stack section of data that stores the local variables of the currently running functions, the return address to go when the function exits, and the old stack pointer before the function was called.
+A stack frame is a portion of memory in the stack section of memory that stores the local variables and parameters of the currently running functions, the return address to go when the function exits, and the old base stack pointer before the function was called.

 #### What would you find in a data section?